-Amended Credit Agreement
+Credit Agreement

-The Company, together with certain direct and indirect subsidiaries, have an outstanding Credit Agreement (the "Credit Agreement") with a consortium of lenders and Bank of America, N.A., as administrative agent.
-The Credit Agreement was most recently amended on December 15, 2016 (the "Amended Credit Agreement").
-As a result of such amendment, the aggregate principal available for borrowing under the secured revolving credit facility increased from \$250,000 to \$350,000.
+The Company, together with certain direct and indirect subsidiaries, have an outstanding credit agreement (the "Credit Agreement") with a consortium of lenders and Bank of America, N.A., as administrative agent.
+The Credit Agreement provides the Company a revolving credit note ("U.S. Revolving Note") with a maximum borrowing capacity of \$350,000.

-All subsidiary borrowers and guarantors participating in the Amended Credit Agreement have entered into a related pledge and security agreement.
-The security agreement grants a security interest to the lenders in substantially all of the personal property of subsidiaries designated as borrowers to secure their respective obligations under the Amended Credit Agreement, including stock and membership interest of specified subsidiaries (limited to 66% of the stock in case of certain non-U.S. subsidiaries).
-The Amended Credit Agreement restricts the amount of dividend payments the Company can make to shareholders.
-As of December 31, 2016, Gentherm had \$195,405 available to borrow under the U.S. Revolving Notes, which included outstanding letters of credit totaling \$595 as of December 31, 2016.
+All subsidiary borrowers and guarantors participating in the Credit Agreement have entered into a related pledge and security agreement.
+The security agreement grants a security interest to the lenders in substantially all of the personal property of subsidiaries designated as borrowers to secure their respective obligations under the Credit Agreement, including stock and membership interest of specified subsidiaries (limited to 66% of the stock in case of certain non-U.S. subsidiaries).
+The Credit Agreement restricts the amount of dividend payments the Company can make to shareholders.

-The Amended Credit Agreement requires the Company to maintain a minimum Consolidated Interest Coverage Ratio.
-The Company must also maintain a Consolidated Leverage Ratio.
-Definitions for these financial ratios are included in the Amended Credit Agreement.
+The Credit Agreement requires the Company to maintain a minimum Consolidated Interest Coverage Ratio and a Consolidated Leverage Ratio.
+Definitions for these financial ratios are provided in the Credit Agreement.

-Under the Amended Credit Agreement, U.S. Dollar denominated loans bear interest at either a base rate ("Base Rate Loans") or Eurocurrency rate ("Eurocurrency Rate Loans"), plus a margin ("Applicable Rate").
-The base rate is equal to the highest of the Federal Funds Rate (0.55% at December 31, 2016) plus 0.50%, Bank of America's prime rate (3.75% at December 31, 2016), or a one month Eurocurrency rate (0.00% at December 31, 2016) plus 1.00%.
-The Eurocurrency rate for loans denominated in U.S. Dollars is equal to the London Interbank Offered Rate (0.77% at December 31, 2016).
+Under the Credit Agreement, U.S. Dollar denominated loans bear interest at either a base rate ("Base Rate Loans") or Eurocurrency rate ("Eurocurrency Rate Loans"), plus a margin ("Applicable Rate").
+The base rate is equal to the highest of the Federal Funds Rate (1.33% at December 31, 2017) plus 0.50%, Bank of America's prime rate (4.50% at December 31, 2017), or a one month Eurocurrency rate (0.00% at December 31, 2017) plus 1.00%.
+The Eurocurrency rate for loans denominated in U.S. Dollars is equal to the London Interbank Offered Rate (1.56% at December 31, 2017).
 All loans denominated in a currency other than the U.S. Dollar must be Eurocurrency Rate Loans.
 Interest is payable at least quarterly.

 The Applicable Rate varies based on the Consolidated Leverage Ratio reported by the Company.
-As long as the Company is not in default of the terms and conditions of the Amended Credit Agreement, the lowest and highest possible Applicable Rate is 1.25% and 2.00%, respectively, for Eurocurrency Rate Loans and 0.25% and 1.00%, respectively, for Base Rate Loans.
+As long as the Company is not in default of the terms and conditions of the Credit Agreement, the lowest and highest possible Applicable Rate is 1.25% and 2.00%, respectively, for Eurocurrency Rate Loans and 0.25% and 1.00%, respectively, for Base Rate Loans.